ravendb/bootcamp/src/unit3/lesson1/README.md

 When activated, by default, RavenDB will track history for all documents.
 Also, by default, RavenDB will never purge old revisions.

 As the administrator, you could configure this for all collections.
 But you could specify a different setup for a specific collection.
 By default, RavenDB will track history for all documents.
-Also, by default, RavenDB will never purge old revisions.

 The options you have are;